-All of the hemp oil supplements from HempMeds® are made with CBD hemp oil, not hemp seed oil.
-Our hemp oil supplements are designed for those interested in benefiting from the balancing and natural wellness properties of CBD.
+All of the hemp oil products from HempMeds® are made with CBD hemp oil, not hemp seed oil.
+Our hemp oil products are designed for those interested in benefiting from the balancing and natural wellness properties of CBD.

 HempMeds® CBD hemp oil is sourced from a unique variety of non-GMO, high-CBD hemp.
 We use a supercritical CO2 extraction process to pull the high-CBD oil from hemp stalks.
 The CBD-rich oil is then tested three separate times as part of our Triple Lab Tested™ process to ensure that it’s free of contaminants and that it contains a reliable concentration of CBD.